Environmental and Molecular Mutagenesis

 Acknowledgments.These should be included in a separate section after the Discussion, and not in footnotes.
 Personal acknowledgements should precede those of institutions or agencies.
 Details of all funding sources must be provided, and this should appear at the end of the Acknowledgements section.
 Funding by a commercial company, charity or government department must be stated and this applies to all types of submissions including research papers, reviews, letters, editorials, and commentaries.
 The full official funding agency name should be given, (i.e., the National Cancer Institute of the National Institutes of Health or simply National Institutes of Health) and Grant numbers should be given in brackets.
 Multiple grant numbers should be separated by a comma.
 Where individuals need to be specified for certain sources of funding, indications should be provided using parentheses containing the author(s) initials.
 Wiley-Blackwell Journals will deposit all NIH-funded articles in PubMed Central.
 Authors must ensure that manuscripts are clearly indicated as NIH-funded using the guidelines above.
 For more information regarding the Wiley-Blackwell policy on the NIH Public Access Mandate see http://www.wiley.com/WileyCDA/Section/id-321171.html.

 References.
 Authors should cite references using the name and date system as markers in the text, with citation markers enclosed in square brackets.
 When there are more than two authors, use the first name and et al. (with period).
 In the References section, citations should be arranged alphabetically, using chronological order if there is more than one reference with the same authorship.
-Begin each reference with the names of all authors.
+Begin each reference with the names of up to 10 authors, followed by et al., if necessary.
 Use a letter suffix (e.g., 2004a) in the text and Reference section if more than one reference has the same authorship and year.
 Note the punctuation in the examples provided below.
 Do not use all capitals.
 Do not underline.
 The accuracy of the references is the responsibility of the author.

 Hoffman GR, Colyer SP, Littlefield LG.
 1993.
 Induction of micronuclei by bleomycin in Go human lymphocytes: II.
 Potentiation by radioprotectors.
 Environ Mol Mutagen 21:136-143.